 However, whales teeth (tabua) unless license obtained from the iTaukei Affairs Board and the Department of Environment.
 Contact the iTaukei Affairs Board at www.itaukeiaffairs.gov.fj and the Department of Environment at www.environment.gov.fj.

-All commercial goods, goods for resale, or goods for use in your business, will be subject to duty (where applicable) and Value Added Tax (VAT).
-You should declare these goods on your arrival card and proceed to the Red Channel.
+All commercial goods will be subject to duty (where applicable) and Value Added Tax (VAT).
+You should declare these goods on your arrival card and declare to the proper at the baggage examination area.

-If the value of the goods is more than FJ$100 and you have not arranged pre-clearance, the goods will be held under Customs control until an Import Entry has been processed and cleared.
-You will not be able to take the goods with you from the airport.
+If the value of the goods is more than FJ$1000 and you have not arranged pre-clearance, the goods will be held under Customs control until an Import Entry has been processed and cleared.
 The goods have to be detained and detention notice to be issued to the owner or agents.

 To determine the value of the goods you are bringing in to the country and the related duty payable to FRCA liaise with firstname.lastname@example.org